SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

 We now introduce the baseline blockers, which we use to benchmark the performance of SC-Block.
 Table \ref{tab:blocking_methods} outlines all blockers including SC-Block with characteristics about the blocker's blocking technique, training procedure, supervision and the encoder network.
 If a characteristic is not applicable this is marked with `-'.
 The baseline blockers have been selected from recent related work.

-\textbf{JedAI.} JedAI is the only blocker that defines a blocking key value (BKV) to block records that share a BKV.
-For this BKV JedAI build Q-Gram blocks of length 6.
-Additionally, JedAI prunes the candidate set using meta-blocking to obtain a final candidate set~\cite{papadakis_three-dimensional_2020}.
-Meta-blocking calculates a matching likelihood of records and removes pairs with a low matching likelihood score.
-For our experiments, we rely on the implementation of pyJedAi and follow the linked tutorial on entity resolution\footnote{https://github.com/AI-team-UoA/pyJedAI/blob/main/tutorials/CleanCleanER.ipynb}.
+\textbf{JedAI.} JedAI defines a blocking key value (BKV) to block records that share six-gram blocks and prunes the candidate set by removing pairs with low matching likelihood to obtain a candidate set~\cite{efthymiou_parallel_2017}.

-\textbf{BM25.} BM25 is a bag-of-words retrieval function similar to the well-known TF-IDF.
+\textbf{BM25.} BM25 is a sparse bag-of-words retrieval model.
 It is an unsupervised nearest neighbour blocker that uses a vector space model~\cite{salton_vector_1975} and the BM25 term weighting scheme~\cite{robertson_probabilistic_2009} to compute a similarity score for the nearest neighbour search.
-We adopted BM25 for the task of blocking because it is an unsupervised symbolic technique for which we can tune the number of nearest neighbours like for the other sub-symbolic blockers we introduce in the following.
-Additionally, we evaluate a BM25 version with whitespace tokenization referred to as BM25 and a BM25 version with tri-grams referred to as BM25$_3$.
+Recent work shows the effectiveness of BM25 for blocking~\cite{paulsen_sparkly_2023}.
+We evaluate BM25 with whitespace tokenization referred to as BM25 and BM25 with tri-grams referred to as BM25$_3$.

-\textbf{Autoencoder (Auto)} Auto is based on the work of DeepBlocker~\cite{thirumuruganathan_deep_2021} and uses fasttext to embed tokens of the record text and aggregates these token embeddings into a single embedding.
-The tokens are individually learned for the dataset at hand.
-Therefore, Auto needs to see all tokens of the datasets during training.
-The embeddings are sent through an encoder and a decoder.
-Two dense linear layers, respectively, represent the encoder and the decoder with ReLu activation.
+\textbf{Autoencoder (Auto) and Cross Tuple Training (CTT).} Auto and CTT use fasttext to embed the tokens of the record texts and aggregate these token embeddings into a single embedding~\cite{thirumuruganathan_deep_2021}.
+Both, Auto and CTT need to see all tokens of the datasets during training to learn the token embeddings for the dataset.
+For Auto, the embeddings are sent through an autoencoder.
 Auto is self-supervised and requires no labelled data during training.
 The trained encoder embeds the record texts for the nearest neighbour search.

-\textbf{Cross Tuple Training (CTT).} CTT is based on the work of DeepBlocker~\cite{thirumuruganathan_deep_2021} and uses the same fasttext approach as the Auto blocker to embed record texts.
-The embeddings are sent through two dense linear layers with ReLu activation representing a siamese summarizer.
-Afterwards, a classifier learns to detect matches based on the element-wise difference of the created embeddings and updates the parameters of the siamese summarizer during training.
-CTT is trained on synthetically produced training data.
-For the positive pairs, each record text is augmented by dropping up to 40\% of the record text tokens.
-Afterwards, positive pairs of the record text and its augmentation are used for training.
-To produce non-matching pairs, records are randomly sampled.
-After fine-tuning, the siamese summarizer embeds the record texts for the nearest neighbour search.
+For CTT, the embeddings are sent through a Siamese summarizer.
+Afterwards, a classifier learns to detect matches based on the element-wise difference of the created embeddings.
+CTT is trained on synthetically produced training data derived from the two blocked datasets.